EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 ## Instructions for new endpoint methods using Google APIs Explorer
 The front end has not been updated to handle the added sessions, speakers or wishlists, etc. These new features can be accessed from the Google APIs Explorer.
-Here are some helpfult tips on using this interface.
+Here are some helpful tips on using this interface.

 ### createSession and createSpeaker
 In the `Request body`, the following properties need to be defined: The `name` of the